AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-aug-2.md

   Previously, date and time difference could be calculated only by a formula entered by the user.

-  For more information, see [Date and time functions in Adobe Workfront Fusion](../../../workfront-fusion/functions/date-and-time-functions.md).

 * New array function: arrayDifference

   This function takes two arrays, and returns a new array.
 You can select the type of new array that the module returns: